Docker Week: Day 3 – Hands-On Guide to Docker Volumes: Managing Data in Containers

 Create a Docker Compose File: Create a

-file that defines a web service and a volume:version: "3.9" services: web: image: nginx volumes: - web_data:/usr/share/nginx/html ports: - "8080:80" volumes: web_data:
+docker-compose.ymlfile that defines a web service and a volume:version: "3.9" services: web: image: nginx volumes: - web_data:/usr/share/nginx/html ports: - "8080:80" volumes: web_data:The service

-volume to the NGINX web directory.The volume
+webuses thenginximage and maps theweb_datavolume to the NGINX web directory.The volume

-is defined in thevolumes
+web_datais defined in thevolumessection.

 Run the Containers: Run the Docker Compose file:

-Docker will automatically create the volume and attach it to the
+docker-compose up -dDocker will automatically create the volume and attach it to the

-Access the Container: Open a terminal inside the running container and add data to the volume:
+webcontainer.
+You can verify this by checking the list of volumes:docker volume lsAccess the Container: Open a terminal inside the running container and add data to the volume:

-docker exec -it web bash echo "Hello from Docker Compose!" > /usr/share/nginx/html/index.html
+docker exec -it web bash echo "Hello from Docker Compose!" > /usr/share/nginx/html/index.htmlOpen your browser and visit

-.
+http://localhost:8080.
 You should see the message "Hello from Docker Compose!"

 4. Removing Docker Volumes